 A technician at a mobility equipment supplier was servicing the motorized wheelchair of a long-time customer and noticed it was a brand-new model.
 “Where did you buy the chair?” he asked the customer.
 “At the healthcare supply store on the other side of town,” the customer replied.
 The technician paused and then asked, “Well, why didn’t you buy the chair from us?”
 The customer replied, “I didn’t know you sold wheelchairs.”

 Most business owners would likely agree that selling to existing customers is much easier than finding new ones.
-Yet many companies continue to squander potential sales to long-term, satisfied customers simply because they don’t create awareness of all their products and services.
+Yet many companies continue to squander potential sales to long-term customers, who are satisfied, simply because they don’t create awareness of all their products and services.

 It seems puzzling that the long-time customer in our example wouldn’t know that his wheelchair service provider also sold wheelchairs.
 But when you look a little deeper, it’s easy to understand why.